 “That would really suck if she did.
 How could I ever prove to her that we’re just best friends and best friends don’t mess around with each other.”

 “I bet lots of best friends, straight best friends, mess around with each other until they get girlfriends.
 They’re best friends with benefits, the benefit is messing around with each other.
 I bet that’s what gay best friends do too.
 Or should do!”

 Jason had a smarmy grin.
 “What, gay best friends are supposed to mess around with each other until they get girlfriends?
 That doesn’t make sense.”

 Ron punched him in the bicep.
-“No, dufus, I mean gay best friends mess around with each other until they get boyfriends.”
+“No, dufus, I mean in the case of gay best friends, they mess around with each other until they get boyfriends.”